raspberrypilearning/interactive-animation/en/step_7.md

 --- task ---

-Make sure you have selected the sprite that you want to change and click on the Code tab.
+Make sure you have selected the sprite that you want to change and click on the **Code** tab.

 Edit the code so that the new sprite does what you want it to do.

+--- /task ---

+--- task ---

+Do you need to change the size of the sprites in relation to each other?

 --- /task ---